hiibolt/KnowledgeBase/pages/Graph Theory.md

 	  | P_1 | 0 | 1 |
 	  | P_2 | 1 | 0 |
-	  **Note: Multiple adjacencies to a node or itself increments the count on the matrix accordingly**
+	  **Note: Multiple adjacencies to a node or itself increments the count on the matrix accordingly** **Note: In the case of a directed graph, the row is the start
 - ## Search Algorithmns
 	- ## Depth-First Search
 	  * today in your MWF 1PM classStart with A